You never stop learning how to improve your writing skills. The art of writing is a craft, and the more you write, the better it gets each day.

 You start writing a piece using contracted forms such as, I think it’s raining, so I won’t go out today.

-Then you write, I am very sorry I will not be able to go out today, due to the inclement weather.
+Then later, you write, I am very sorry I will not be able to go out today due to the inclement weather.
 You now have mixed formality.

-Register is an important element you can use to modify your writer’s voice.
+Register is an essential element to modify your writer’s voice.
 But be mindful of how and when you use it.

-You can read more about register in writing.
+You can read more about how to control register in writing.

 4. Watch out for homonyms